Results 1 to 20 of 35

 “Have you ever wondered why normal adults living in urban environments like Manhattan are liable to be terrified of snakes and spiders, while being quite blasé about dangers like cars and cigarettes?”
 David Livingstone Smith asks in The Most Dangerous Animal: Human Nature and the Origins of War.

 His answer agrees with Barbara Erenreich's: “[H]uman beings are haunted by the ghosts of predators past” -- which is to argue that we evolved in environments where it paid to be aware of animal predators, but not the technology that we would invent millennia later.
 And so, as Smith writes, high-grossing movies like Jaws, Alien, Predator, and Jurassic Park “arouse primal emotions within us.
-We respond to these films because they resonate with ancient fears of being hunted and eaten.”I'm failing to writing a blog, specifically about playing games the wrong way
+We respond to these films because they resonate with ancient fears of being hunted and eaten.”I am once again writing a blog, vaguely about playing games the wrong way

 23-04-2012, 08:44 PM #12